 Pre-Visit Check and Safety Tools for Care Pros

-- Prior to every visit, Care Pros are required to take their temperature and confirm that they have no fever or symptoms of illness.
+- Prior to every visit, Care Pros are required to pass a pre-visit check.

 - Care Pros receive ongoing support, information, and reminders to verify they are following our protocols and universal infection control standards.